icann/rdap-conformance-tool/docs/2024_gtld/response/domain_registrant.md

 If  a redaction object (see RFC 9537) is in the redacted array with a name object containing the type property which is a JSON string of “Registrant Fax Ext”, these tests apply:

-1. In the redaction object from the above, if the pathLang property is either absent or is present as a JSON string of “jsonpath”, then verify that the prePath property is either absent or is present with a valid JSONPath expression.
+1. Test case [-64000](#id-testCase-64000){ #id-testCase-64000 }: In the redaction object from the above, if the pathLang property is either absent or is present as a JSON string of “jsonpath”, then verify that the prePath property is either absent or is present with a valid JSONPath expression.
 ```json
 {
   "code": -64000,